zwets/zwets.github.io/_posts/2016-10-28-architectural-decision-making.md

 and authority to do this.
 That person's viewpoint will be known at this point (or else a major stakeholder was overlooked in the previous phase), but this does not mean that his/her viewpoint necessarily determines the outcome.
-It 'behooves' the decision taker, now that all viewpoints are known, to consider these in making 'the right decision'.
+It behooves the decision taker, now that all viewpoints are known, to consider these in making 'the right decision'.

 What is interesting is that during the process, the single decision maker